MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Snapshot of running code

 With the AL Profiler for the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] you can capture a performance profile of the code that was executed for a snapshot.
 There are two types of profiling; *instrumentation* profiling and *sampling* profiling.
 Both types of profiling are based on a snapshot of running code.
 Instrumentation profiling is more accurate and provides more insight.
 Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on execution, using top-down and bottom-up call stack views.
-The sampling profiling is less accurate, but faster.
+The sampling profiling is less accurate, but can provide faster insights into performance trends on code.

 <!--
 The AL profiler works on a snapshot of running code.
 Snapshot debugging is a recording of running code that allows for later offline inspection.
 To be able to snapshot debug, you must be a **delegated admin**.
 For more information, see [Snapshot Debugging](devenv-snapshot-debugging.md). -->